 Follow the easy, step-by-step instruction by Annette Mitchell, artist/professor/author, and you will be exercising your creativity and producing archival prints with ease.Every aspect of the method is presented - from getting started to advanced techniques.

 Annette W. Mitchell, Professor of Art, is the Drawing Coordinator at Plymouth State University in New Hampshire.
 She teaches Drawing I-VI on a rotating basis, as well as Multi-Plate Printmaking.
 She writes reviews for Art New England magazine and works in her studio at home.
 She pioneered the processes depicted both in this video and in her book, Foam Is where The Art Is - New Ways to Print.

-I recently purchased your 'Foam is Where the Art Is' from Creative Catalyst Productions and want to thank you for sharing your talent and knowledge!
+Dear Ms. Mitchell, I recently purchased your 'Foam is Where the Art Is' from Creative Catalyst Productions and want to thank you for sharing your talent and knowledge!
 It's an excellent DVD and you're an excellent teacher.
+Thank you, Joan

-August 20, 2016 - Annette just won national first place in the fine art/acrylic painting competition for the Daughters of the American Revolution Heritage category.
+AWARDS AND MORE Annette won national first place in the fine art/acrylic painting competition for the Daughters of the American Revolution Heritage category.
 Her painting is titled "Dolley Madison Saving Gilbert Stuart's Painting of George Washington."
 See write up below.
-Congratulations, Annette!